kkrish39/usb-drivers-in-linux-kernel/README.md

 # About the USB-Driver
 It is a hello world USB driver program.
-Detailed working of the program is explained in the report.

 tested Linux-version: 5.3.0-51-generic